Twinkle, 1960

 Prior to his passing in 2007, Ollar passed his collection on to Gig Harbor BoatShop Executive Director Guy Hoppen who has permanently loaned the collection to the Gig Harbor BoatShop.
 Today, the BoatShop is honored to share Ollar’s legacy by curating an online selection of his work from the 1930s through the 1970s.

-Donate today to help us launch the digital collection website!
+Donate today to support the BoatShop!